skhussain123/OPENAISDK-TEST_PREPRATION/02-Prompt-&-Context-Engineering/01-prompt-engineering/main.md

 ```

 ### 5. Use Instructions Over Constraints
+* Directly tell the AI what to do.
+* Replace negative constraints with positive instructions.
 **Better:**
 ```
 Write a professional email summarizing the key points from our meeting.